eonx-com/easy-monorepo/packages/EasyRequestId/readme.md

 - **request_id:** ID of request specific to each project
 - **correlation_id:** shared ID across projects for the same initial request

-On the top of resolving those IDs for you, this package also comes with bridges to different packages to automatically include those IDs in your:
+On the top of resolving those IDs for you, this package also comes with integrations to different packages to automatically include those IDs in your:

 - **bugsnag notifications:** using [EasyBugsnag][4]